pushc6/pushlab2_0/README.md

 - Enables internal SSH server on port 2222 and opens firewalld for 2222/tcp
 - Starts and enables `gitea` service
 - Creates an admin user via `gitea` CLI with `--work-path /var/lib/gitea`
+ - Optional: Installs a Gitea Actions runner (Docker-based by default)

 Run: